 The new Fingal Maker Space at Blanchardstown Library has been officially launched by the Mayor of Fingal Cllr Seána Ó Rodaigh and by the Deputy Mayor Cllr Daniel Whooley.
 The Maker Space is a multi-use, creative and educational community facility which houses a range of equipment including laptops, a 3-D printer and a vinyl cutter.
-This accessible, dynamic and inclusive space is at the heart of the Council's commitments under the Creative Ireland initiative, and it will help to build and to support creativity in communities within the Fingal area.
+This accessible, dynamic and inclusive space is at

 The Maker Space team works with schools in the Fingal area to provide young people with opportunities to take full advantage of the facilities on offer.

 It also works in partnership with the Technological University of Dublin to provide adult education opportunities.